Cowan Creek: a quieter world beyond Pittwater

 A waterway shaped by nature

-Cowan Creek winds its way through Ku-ring-gai Chase National Park, creating a corridor of protected bushland that feels largely untouched.
+Cowan Creek winds through Ku-ring-gai Chase National Park, creating a corridor of protected bushland that feels largely untouched.

 Bays, inlets and hidden corners

-One of the pleasures of Cowan Creek is the number of small bays and coves that invite you to slow down and explore.
+One of the pleasures of Cowan Creek is the number of small bays and coves that invite you to slow down.

 Swimming, drifting and taking it easy

-Cowan Creek isn’t about rushing from place to place.
-It’s about settling into a rhythm.
+Cowan Creek is not about rushing from place to place.
+It is about settling into a rhythm.

-• Letting the day unfold without a fixed plan
+• letting the day unfold without a tight schedule

-The calm water and natural shelter make it especially appealing for families and first-time boaters.
+The calm water and natural shelter make it especially appealing for families, first-time boaters and anyone wanting a quieter charter.

 A favourite for overnight stays

-For those staying overnight, Cowan Creek offers a sense of stillness that’s hard to match.
+For overnight charters, Cowan Creek offers a sense of stillness that is hard to match.

-Evenings are often peaceful, with reflections of trees and rock faces shimmering across the water as the light fades.
-Mornings arrive gently, with mist sometimes rising from the surface and birds becoming active along the shoreline.
-It’s an experience that feels far removed from city life, even though you’re never truly far away.
+Evenings are often peaceful, with reflections of trees and rock faces moving across the water as the light fades.
+Mornings arrive gently, with birds active along the shoreline and the water often at its calmest.

 Wildlife along the water’s edge